 Men were not capable of discerning the difference between the two goats.
 The casting of lots is a very solemn occasion.
 It is a sincere appeal to God to intervene and reveal the truth of an unclear matter.

-In Leviticus 16:9, the goat upon whom the lot fell to represent “the Lord” was to be “offered”—sacrificed.
+In verse 9, the goat upon whom the lot fell to represent “the Lord” was to be “offered”—sacrificed.
 This is an obvious type intended to represent the sacrifice of Jesus Christ for the sins of the world.

 In verse 10, we see that the high priest was instructed to send the other goat “alive…into the wilderness”—where it was “not inhabited.”